knarfamlap/tweet2emoji/README.md

 [Here](https://tweet02emoji.herokuapp.com/) is the webapp.
 Load times might be a bit long.

+The dataset for this project can be found in its Kaggle page [here](https://www.kaggle.com/knarfamlap/tweet2emoji/)

 <!-- ## Data

 The dataset used can be found [here]().